Create a security filter between the internet and your network

 The term firewall comes from the name of a physical boundary or fire proof wall that is built between parts of buildings and between each home in a row of terraced houses to prevent fire spreading.
 A computer firewall is also a safety barrier, but unlike the one in buildings, a computer firewall is more of a filter than a total block and works both ways to check, then accept or deny data that is moving through a network.

-A personal firewall provides added internal protection within a network.
-This is a software firewall which is installed on an individual computer and protects that single device.
+A software firewall provides added internal protection within a network.
+The software firewall is installed on an individual computer and protects that single device.
 If multiple computers need protection, the software firewall must be installed and configured on each device.
 Most modern operating systems include a free software firewall already installed.
-We will be showing you how to check your operating system firewall and ensure that it is switched on.

-Best practice cyber security requires two types of firewall are used for ideal levels of protection.
-One on each computer within a private network and another one at the entrance or boundary to the network.
+For best practice cyber security, use two types of firewall for ideal levels of protection in the work place.
+A software firewall on each computer within a private network and another one (physical or virtual) at the entrance or boundary to the organisation’s network.

 A firewall works by filtering the incoming network data and determining if something is allowed to enter a network.
 The firewall uses a set of rules known as an access control list to determine what is allowed in and what is denied, it also decides what can leave a network and what is denied.
 These rules are customisable and can be determined by the network administrator.